 The following video illustrates:

 It is also important to stress the fact that any blocking of the device or the cam will negate the blocking action on the rope.
 This is why it is essential to avoid holding the device with your whole hand, to avoid keeping your thumb constantly on the cam, to avoid blocking the cam...

 It is difficult to make an exhaustive list of all incorrect techniques.
 Here are some illustrations:

-I hold the GRIGRI with my entire hand.
+Holding the GRIGRI with the entire hand.

-I hold the climber side of the rope.
+Holding the climber side of the rope.